rydzze/CTF_Write-up/PETRONAS Inter-Universities CTF 2023/[FINAL] Running Out of Time/Write-up.md

 In the first if-else statement, we see that there are 5 conditional statements.
 If any of these conditional statements are true (which means the user input is not equal to the actual PIN), the PIN number is incorrect.

 Assuming that `loop::userPin, DAT_mem_0188, DAT_mem_0189, DAT_mem_018a, DAT_mem_018b` is the user input, then `R7, r16, r17, r18, r19` should be the PIN number of the safe box.
-Since we know that the value for r16 is 8, r17 is 9, and r19 is 7, now we need to find the value
+Since we know that the values for `r16 = 8, r17 = 9, and r19 = 7`, we need to find the values of `R7` and `r18` to complete the PIN number, _89_7.

+In line 83 of the decompiled source code, we can see that the variable `R7` is assigned with a value `'\x01'` which is 1 in hexadecimal thus making the PIN number 189_7.
+Hence, we can do trial and error to unlock the safe box.
+By any chance if `r18 = 0` just like in the Solution section, then the PIN number is 18907.